Convert ODT to SQL

 • Database Import: Direct import into MySQL, PostgreSQL, SQLite, and other databases

-• Data Migration: Move spreadsheet/document data into relational databases
+• Data Migration: Move document and spreadsheet data into relational databases

-• Test Data Generation: Create realistic database seed data from documents
+• Test Data Generation: Create realistic database seed data from existing documents

 • Schema Automation: Auto-generate CREATE TABLE and INSERT statements